openwrt/packages/net/adblock/files/README.md

 Please install the package 'luci-app-adblock'.
 Then you will find the application in LuCI located under 'Services' menu.
 Thanks to Hannu Nyman for this great adblock LuCI frontend!

-## CC installation notes
+## Chaos Calmer installation notes
-* currently the adblock package is *not* part of the CC package repository
+* currently the adblock package is *not* part of the Chaos Calmer package repository
-* download the latest adblock package *adblock_x.xx.x-1_all.ipk* from a DD snapshot [package directory](https://downloads.openwrt.org/snapshots/trunk/ar71xx/generic/packages/packages)
+* download the latest adblock package *adblock_x.xx.x-1_all.ipk* from a Development Snapshot [package directory](https://downloads.openwrt.org/snapshots/trunk/ar71xx/nand/packages/packages/)
 * manual transfer the package to your router and install the opkg package as usual

 ## Tweaks